Federal Voting Assistance Program: Legislative initiatives

 Email and online capabilities are widely available to and have become the communications standard for Uniformed Service members and overseas citizens, essentially replacing fax and mail.
 Transmission of voting materials by email or online has improved the opportunity to vote for UOCAVA citizens by providing high-speed delivery of election materials to and from voters and local election officials.
 Fax capabilities, on the other hand, are generally unavailable to military voters and overseas citizens.
 It is necessary that email and online transmission options are available to all Uniformed Service members, their families, and overseas citizens and that email and online transmission become the principal methods of sending election materials to these citizens.
 It is also crucial that the states expand the use of email and online transmission for all elections materials, including registration forms, ballot requests and absentee ballots.
 Furthermore, voting materials transmitted by electronic means should not require subsequent submission by mail.

 Although this scoring system does not give points for providing electronic absentee balloting systems, it does provide points for allowing, at the voter's discretion, the return of static copies of voted ballots by electronic means, such as a scanned copy of a voted ballot emailed back to an election official.
 Although necessarily forcing the voter to relinquish the right to a private ballot, many Uniformed Services and overseas voters would prefer to give up that right and have their ballots counted rather than to not have their ballot counted at all.
 FVAP believes that that option must be preserved for these voters.

-The use of these technologies opens a rapid, cost-efficient and effective line of communication between local election officials and UOCAVA voters that is capable of providing immediate updates regarding the successful delivery of voting materials and voter registration information.
-Finally, for the more mobile UOCAVA voters, especially Uniformed Services voters, email addresses are much more stable and consistent than postal mail addresses.
+Online transmission provides a line of communication between local election officials and UOCAVA voters, as it allows them to provide updates on the successful delivery of voting materials and voter registration information.
+Finally, for mobile UOCAVA voters, particularly Uniformed Services voters, email addresses are potentially more consistent than postal addresses.